mattcooperdev/Wavey/README.md

     * Bootstrap was used for general layout and spacing requirements for the site.
 * Font Awesome
     * Was used for access to several icons for different sections where icons were appropriate.
+* Cloudinary
+    * Used for the media storage of profile and post images.
 * CSS
     * Custom css was written for areas on the site to implement custom styling.
 * Jinja/Django Templating